o2346/auditor/configservice/cavt/README.md

 ### Message types

-There are 2 kinds of messages to be transmitted
+There are 2 types of message to be transmitted

 - Individual
-  - One message per noncompliant resouce
+  - One message per noncompliant resource
 - Summary
-  - Reports number of noncompliant resouces for each Source accounts
+  - Reports number of noncompliant resources for each Source accounts

 ### Self-Imposed Posting Restraint

 - Omit reporting Individuals if too many
-  - To be more precise, if number of actual noncompliant resouces has exceeded predefined threshold
+  - To be more precise, if number of actual noncompliant resources has exceeded predefined threshold
   - Even at such a case, Summary will anyway be transmitted
     - So you would at least be noticed there were many of them.
 Go to Aggregated View on Management Console for individual details at such case
-- Without this restraint, You might receive the huge number of messages as well as number of noncompliant resouces.
-For instance, if there were 1000 of noncompliant resouces, number of messages would be the same
+- Without this restraint, You might receive the huge number of messages as well as number of noncompliant resources.
+For instance, if there were 1000 of noncompliant resources, number of messages would be the same
   - Assuming such a behavior is undesirable

 ### Misc